Eyitayo Jegede

 Eyitayo Jegede SAN, is a Nigerian legal practitioner and politician.
 He was the Peoples Democratic Party (PDP) candidate in the 2016 and 2020 Ondo State gubernatorial elections.

 Early life and education

 Jegede was born to the family of Chief Johnson Bosede, the Odopetu of Isinkan, Akure, and Mrs C.O Jegede (née Asokeji) from Ipele town, near Owo in Ondo State, Nigeria.
 He attended St. Stephen's "SA" Primary School, Modakeke, and later Aquinas College, Akure, from 5 January 1973 to July 1978.
 He was a senior prefect at Aquinas College and was active in sports.
 He obtained his Higher School Certificate Education at Christ's School Ado Ekiti.
 He was the school volleyball captain at Aquinas College, Akure and at Christ School, Ado Ekiti between 1978 and 1980.
 He also captained the university volleyball team at the University of Lagos, where he studied law between 1980 and 1983.

-Jegede proceded to the Nigeria Law School, Victoria Island, Lagos, and was called to the bar in 1984.
+Jegede proceeded to the Nigeria Law School, Victoria Island, Lagos, and was called to the bar in 1984.